 Benefits of the English Portfolio

 Students should be aware that there are many benefits associated with portfolio assessment including:

-- Most students, who submit portfolios, pass the assessment.
-In 2008, 96% of English 090 students and 78% of English 101 students who submitted portfolios passed.
+- Most students who submit portfolios, pass the assessment.
 On average, at least 85% of students in the program tend to pass the first time their portfolios are assessed.

 - Classes for which there is a portfolio assessment requirement are smaller than non-portfolio sections.
 English 101 courses are capped at 19 (instead of 22) and English 090 sections are capped at 14 (instead of 22).
 This is likely to result in more individualized attention for the student.

 - The writing outcomes that are assessed are also consistent with those writing outcomes for first-year writing at Bridgewater State College, University of Massachusetts Dartmouth, Cape Cod Community College, Massasoit Community College and Massachusetts Maritime Academy.
 (See the CONNECT Writing Project Rubric for more details.)

 - Students whose portfolios do not pass the assessment receive free tutoring in order to revise and resubmit their portfolios in the next semester.
 Many students have remarked that this one-on-one tutoring has had a significant and positive effect on their writing, helping them to be more successful in future courses.